create3000/x_ite/docs/_posts/components/Texturing3D/TextureTransformMatrix3D.md

 ### SFMatrix4f [in, out] **matrix** 1 0 0 0 0 1 0 0 0 0 1 0 0 0 0 1 <small>(-∞,∞)</small>

-Matrix is a generalized, unfiltered 4x4 transformation matrix to modify texture (opposite effect appears on geometry).
+*matrix* is a generalized, unfiltered 4x4 transformation matrix to modify texture (opposite effect appears on geometry).

 ## Description